28 Things to Do in Boise in the Summer

 5. Visit the animals at Zoo Boise

-The zoo in Boise is nothing like the fancier zoos, but it is another fun place for kiddos!
+Zoo Boise is not super fancy, but it is another great summertime destination and is an especially fun place for kiddos!
 You can easily kill a morning or afternoon hanging out with the animals.
 If you’re along the greenbelt outside of the zoo, keep your eyes peeled for the giraffes!

-6. Grab some goodies at the farmers market
+6. Grab local goodies at the farmers market

 8. Mountain bike through the Boise Bike Park